-We are on week 10 of our school year and we just wrapped up our US Geography studies for the year.
-We started our Geography early during our summer term, with the benefit that we will wrap up early this year.
+We are on week 10 of our school year and we just wrapped up our United States Geography studies for the year.
+We started our US Geography homeschool unit early during our summer term, with the benefit that we will wrap up early this year.
 This makes room for other subjects while keeping our schedule manageable.
 I didn’t purchase a curriculum, I just bought some atlases and a set of worksheets.
 And week by week, we made our way across the country.

 My goal in this unit study was to methodically introduce the kids to each state.
 I want them to know where each state was on the map related to it’s neighbors and what was unique and different about the different regions of the country.
 I was not concerned at this time about them memorizing capitals or other details.
 Knowing your goals for a study is important and will help you decide how to approach the material and what materials you want to look for.